LaurentFE/Java-ToDoList-Client/README.md

 # To Do List - Client

+The main branch of the project is made to be interfaced with the Java ToDo List Server.

+If you desire to use the newer ToDo List Server, made on the Spring Boot framework, please check the appropriate branch of the repository : `compatible-with-Spring-Boot-server-version`.

 ## Usage

 Configure the API Server  address in src/main/resources/target-server.json to allow this client to send REST API calls